jingyiwang1209/WE-LOVE-CODING-APP/README.md

 ## Installation

 ### 1. Have Vagrant and VirtualBox installed in your computer.
-### 2. Download the app folder fullstack-nanodegree-vm in your computer.
+### 2. Download the app folder WE-LOVE-CODING-APP in your computer.

 ## Usage

-### 1. Go to fullstack-nanodegree-vm/vagrant and run vagrant up and then vagrant ssh to login to your virtual system.
+### 1. Go to WE-LOVE-CODING-APP/vagrant and run vagrant up and then vagrant ssh to login to your virtual system.

 ### 2. Run ```cd /vagrant``` to access the application folder.